bruin-data/bruin-vscode/README.md

 ## Release Notes

-### Latest Release: 0.16.0
+### Latest Release: 0.16.1
-### Added
-- **Asset Details Popup:** Introduced a popup to display asset information and enable opening the asset text document in VSCode for additional details.

-### Enhanced
-- **Tooltip:** Added a tooltip that reveals the full asset name on hover over a node when the name is truncated.
+- Resolved an issue where checking the push-metadata checkbox caused unnecessary re-renders in the SQL Preview.

 ### Previous Highlights
+### Version 0.16.0
+- Introduced a popup to display asset information and enable opening the asset text document in VSCode for additional details.
+- Added a tooltip that reveals the full asset name on hover over a node when the name is truncated.

 ### Version 0.15.3
 - Fixed an issue where file modifications caused dates to reset.
 This update ensures that dates remain unchanged when switching assets and files, unless explicitly updated.